epernia/firmware_v3/README.md

 BOARD = edu_ciaa_nxp
 ```

-Note: If you have `zenity` installed (sudo apt-get install zenity), you can use:
+Note: If you have `zenity` installed (included in [CIAA Software](https://github.com/epernia/software/)), you can use:

 - `make select_board` to select graphically a target board.

 ![Select board](documentation/README/select_board.png)

+This will create automaticaly a `board.mk` text file inside this folder with the selected board.

 ### Select a program to compile